Sunday, May 01, 2011

 My poor Old Man could only shake his head ruefully at our obsession when we returned.
 We didn’t care.
 It was to be a flying saucer weekend; especially when Mama found out The Joe Pyne Show would have saucer guru Frank Edwards on that coming Friday night.
 Joe Pyne was the 1960s' forerunner of today’s confrontational talk show hosts like Morton Downey Jr., but he was also the forerunner of spooky Art Bell, being very willing to have both serious UFOlogists and not-so-serious “contactees” and assorted Saucer Nuts on his couch.
 Mama hung on Joe’s every word and was right excited about the show, but I demurred.
 Friday night, you see, was to be M13 night for Li’l Rod.

-Friday finally came and with it Mama’s permission to stay up real late.
+Friday finally came and with it Mama’s permission to stay up Real Late.
 Before I could take on M13, I had to set up all my gear.
 “All my gear” in those simpler and supposedly more innocent times consisting of my beloved Palomar Junior 4.25-inch Newtonian on its GEM mount, my war surplus eyepiece box (not its original purpose, of course), Norton’s Star Atlas, my sketchbook (a Steno pad), a TV tray-table on which to place my accessories, the weird crank-driven contraption I’d built that allowed me to log my deep sky objects on a scroll of paper, and my astronomer’s flashlight, which was a D-cell flash with its lens covered with red Valentine’s Day candy wrapper.

 The trick was getting the Pal Junior outside without Mama having a hissy fit.
 You wouldn’t think a 4-inch Newtonian would be a problem, but even 4-inchers were big and heavy in the 1960s.
 In addition to the long aluminum tube this f/10 required, there was a surprisingly heavy if smallish GEM equatorial head with a 10-pound counterweight mounted on a big metal pedestal that sported three wide-spread legs.
 In other words, the prototypal 60s Newtonian: heavy but also shakier than it looked.

 I knew I’d better take the tube off the mount before transport.
 The only time I’d tried to move the scope outside in one piece, I’d dug a right good gouge in the door between the family room and the hall.
 No matter how careful I was thereafter, removing scope from mount and even taking the 10-pound counterweight off (which weight was later to remove the nail from my big toe), Mama still had a conniption every time I maneuvered my Pal into the backyard.
-I usually made it out the door without damaging anything, but the few nicks I did make with those ungainly pedestal legs, which were then as now a pain to remove and replace, were due to Mama’s hovering and constant protestations: “Boy, you bump into my coffee table and I will HAVE your hide.”
+I usually made it out the door without damaging anything, but the few nicks I did make with those ungainly pedestal legs, which were then as now a pain to remove and replace, were due to Mama’s hovering and constant protestations: “Boy, you bump into my mahogany coffee table and I will HAVE your hide.”

 Safely out the door, I had to decide where to set up the scope.
 On this clear but initially muggy and hazy summer evening, I hoped to tackle the globular star clusters way down south in Sagittarius, so I needed to be clear of the pine trees near the house.
 The perfect spot was at the bottom of the yard where there was a large, grass-free oval.
 Mama had tried to start a garden on this spot, but, strangely, she and I thought, nothing at all would grow on this saucer-shaped patch.